-I was about to cross the street in a very upscale shopping area by my house when a really old woman tripped on the curb and fell flat on her face.
-I mean flat.
-No hands out, no head turn.
+I was stepping out to cross the street in a very upscale shopping area by my house when an extremely old woman tripped on the curb and fell flat on her face right beside me.
+I mean flat; No hands out, no head turn.

-Moments later this douche in a jean jacket with the collar up and some haircut comes over and tells me “Uh, I took some nursing classes in college, and you should definitely be tipping her head back to stop the bleeding”.
-I promptly took my 3rd hand out and tipped her head back while still attempting to stabilize her quasi-lifeless body.
+Moments later this douche in a jean jacket with the collar up and some haircut came over and told me “Uh, I took some nursing classes in college, and you should definitely be tipping her head back to stop the bleeding”.
+I promptly took out my 3rd hand and tipped her head back while still attempting to stabilize her quasi-lifeless body.
 Jean jacket then says “You know, you should sit her down so she doesn’t fall over”.
 We’re on a street corner, not in an auditorium.
-I don’t know where I’d sit down right here, and I’m not 100 years old and bleeding from my head.
+I don’t know where I’d sit down right here, and I’m not 100-years-old and bleeding from my head.

 “Just sit her down on the ground”.

 FUCK.
-Anyone else have a suggestion???
+Does anyone else have a suggestion?
 It’s not like I’m some expert in handling injured senior citizens.
 I was trying to hold her as still as possible because the way my brain works I assumed that her neck was probably broken and that she was going to die in my arms.
-She was also still bleeding, and at this point hadn’t made a sound or opened her eyes in probably 5-7 minutes.
+She was also still bleeding, and at this point hadn’t made a sound or opened her eyes in over five minutes.

 The Fire Department lady looked exasperated yet familiar with his type, and asked me to help her put the old woman in a chair some twit from the Gap had brought out.
-When I looked in the Gap window, there were no less than 8 people standing there gawking like they were watching television.
-God only knows how long they had been standing there, and whether they just stood by while I waited for assistance.
+When I looked in the Gap window, there were no less than eight people standing there gawking like they were watching television.
+God only knows how long they had been standing there, and whether they just stood and stared while I waited for assistance.

 Jean jacket started talking loudly about the blood loss to impress the newly gathering crowd, and then thankfully the ambulance showed up.
 They were asking me and the Fire Department lady about the situation, and jean jacket literally jumped in front and started telling them how he had medical training and he had been monitoring the situation and how I had just been standing there with her and carrying on about how “…amazing it is that some people don’t know even the basics of first aid.”

 When they finally took her from me I hustled off and watched from across the street.
-The ambulance guys finally asked him to leave, gave the woman oxygen, and then took her away.
+The ambulance guys finally asked jean jacket to leave, gave the woman oxygen, and then took her away.